chgrivas/feedback/README.md

 # Feedback Loop
-> An opinionated way to organize a Web Service
+> An opinionated way to organize a java project

-A project that will be used as a reference for every future Web Service.
+A project that will be used as a reference for every future java project.